 Graduate Fellowships & Robson Graduate Research Assistantships

 The CRRS offers stipendiary fellowships and assistantships to graduate students who work in the Centre, assisting readers and taking part in Centre projects.
-Fellows and assistants work 1-2 shifts a week.
+Fellows and assistants work 1-2 shifts a week (shifts are 4 hours each).
 Fellows and Assistants may also apply for financial assistance from the Warkentin Travel Fund during the tenure of their award.

 Who may apply?

 Eligibility for Robson Graduate Research Assistantships is limited to students enrolled in graduate programs at the University of Toronto.
 Graduate Fellowships are limited to Robson Graduate Assistants only and are chosen by the CRRS Board based on academic merit and availability.
 Both Graduate Fellows and Robson Assistants must be ABD doctoral candidates.
 Candidates should be engaged in Renaissance or Reformation studies, and have basic computer skills.
 Knowledge of one or more European languages other than English is helpful.

 How do I apply?